-Maplewood’s landscaped is dotted with wetlands - over 300 wetlands.
+Maplewood’s landscape is dotted with wetlands - over 300 wetlands.
 Once maligned as swamps, people have come to understand how important wetlands are to both rural and urban areas.

 Wetlands serve a variety of beneficial functions including providing food and habitat for wildlife, maintaining water quality by filtering pollutants, reducing flooding, and providing open space for human enjoyment.
 Wetlands are an important asset to the city and residents who live here.

 Activities in and around wetlands may degrade, pollute, accelerate the aging of or eliminate wetlands.
-Maplewood’s wetland ordinance (City Code section 12-310) helps preserve the beneficial functions of wetlands and streams by regulating surrounding land use, educating the public, and encouraging stewardship of wetlands and wetland buffers.
+Maplewood’s wetland ordinance helps preserve the beneficial functions of wetlands and streams by regulating surrounding land use, educating the public, and encouraging stewardship of wetlands and wetland buffers.

 Maplewood’s wetlands are classified based on quality.
 Required wetland buffer width differs for each classification.
-The city’s Wetland Map (see link below) shows all regulated wetlands, their classifications, and lists buffer widths.
+The city’s Wetland Map (see link below) shows all regulated wetlands and their classifications.
 In addition to the ordinance, Maplewood has developed a guide (see link below) to help residents understand what is permitted in wetlands and wetland buffers.

 - Resident’s Wetland Guide (PDF)